The Difference Between a Master’s in Information Assurance vs Cybersecurity

 From large-scale consumer data breaches to an unprecedented foreign attack on the 2016 U.S. presidential election, public and private institutions are increasingly being called upon to better secure their data.
 With so much uncertainty and vulnerability related to data protection, one thing is clear: As cyber criminals become more sophisticated, those who protect, secure and defend valuable data in the public and private spheres must learn new skills to stay one step ahead.

-Cybersecurity professionals, for example, are increasingly responsible for the management of data within an organization, a task that previously went to those with information assurance degrees.
-Clearly distinguishing between cybersecurity and information assurance can help prevent knowledge gaps that make institutions vulnerable to attack.
+For example, cybersecurity professionals are increasingly responsible for data management within an organization, a task that previously went to those with information assurance degrees.
+Clearly distinguishing between cybersecurity and information assurance can prevent knowledge gaps that make institutions vulnerable to attack.

-Review the key differences between a master’s in information assurance and a master’s in cybersecurity when considering how an advanced degree can help you to reach your career goals related to data protection and assurance.
+Review the key differences between a master’s in information assurance and a master’s in cybersecurity when considering how an advanced degree can help you to reach your career goals.

 Key Differences: Master’s in Information Assurance vs Master’s in Cybersecurity